-Port Stephens has a number of beautiful parks, reserves and beaches which are ideal for private ceremonies including weddings, ceremonies and memorial services.
+Port Stephens has a number of beautiful parks, reserves and beaches which are ideal for private ceremonies such as weddings, ceremonies and memorial services.
 When booking these spaces there are number of conditions that apply to maintain access to the general public at all times:

-- A maximum booking period of 2 hours is permitted - Parks, reserves and beaches can be used for the ceremony only.
-No private functions are permitted on these spaces (e.g. wedding receptions) - Council's Parks team have a regular maintenance program to ensure they deliver a high level service for all parks, reserves and beaches - There is no guarantee of additional mowing or cleaning of your location prior to your ceremony as it is booked on an "as is" basis, however if you have any concerns closer to your event, please contact our team - Fees will apply and payment is required upon application - Further conditions may apply regarding a memorial service.
-If you wish to hold a memorial service please contact our team
+- A maximum booking period of 2 hours is permitted - Parks, reserves and beaches can be used for ceremonies only.
+No private functions are permitted in these spaces (e.g. wedding receptions) - Council's Parks team have a regular maintenance program to ensure they deliver a high level service for all parks, reserves and beaches.
+There is no guarantee of additional mowing or cleaning at your chosen location prior to your ceremony as its booked in "as is" condition, however if you have any concerns closer to your event, please contact our team - Further conditions may apply regarding a memorial service.
+If you wish to hold a memorial service please contact our team - Fees apply and payment is required at the time of application.

-If your ceremony will be held on public land you will need approval by applying for a permit through the submission of an Application for a Private Ceremony.
-We strongly recommend that you contact us first to check availability and discuss your needs and wants.
-Once you have confirmed your date and location, you will need to submit your application which normally takes a maximum of 5 business days to process.
-Once this has been completed and payment has been received, you will be issued with a Booking Confirmation for your ceremony.
+If your ceremony will be held on public land you'll need to submit an Application for a Private Ceremony.
+We strongly recommend that you contact us first to check availability and discuss your ideas.
+Once you have confirmed your date and location, you'll need to submit your application, which then takes approximately 5 business days to process.
+Once this has been completed and payment has been received, you'll be issued with a booking confirmation for your ceremony.